 Q: How do I find out what courses are offered?

-A: Information about fall semester courses and a registration form are enclosed in the June newsletter and published on our website; information about spring semester courses appears in the December newsletter and on our website.
-Course information and registration forms are also available at the main campus in Bath, The Highlands in Topsham, and Thornton Oaks in Brunswick.
+A: Information about fall semester courses is enclosed in the June newsletter and published on our website; information about spring semester courses appears in the December newsletter and on our website.
+Course information is also available at the main campus in Brunswick, The Highlands in Topsham, and Thornton Oaks in Brunswick.

 Q: Is it easy to register for courses?

 Q: How many courses may I register for?

 Q: What happens if too many people sign up for a course?